30 bars worth the trip across Ireland, editor-ranked by TableJourney. All Ireland guides.

 south-city-centre · 3 Fade Street, Dublin 2, D02 NF77

-The Bar With No Name above L'Gueuleton on Fade Street in Dublin 2, a hidden-entrance cocktail bar marked by a wooden snail, mismatched decaying furniture, fairy lights and an open fireplace.
+The Bar With No Name above L'Gueuleton on Fade Street in Dublin 2, a hidden-entrance cocktail bar marked by a wooden snail, mismatched decaying furniture.

 Tip: Look for the wooden snail beside L'Gueuleton; the entrance is unmarked.
 Walk-in for cocktails.